kklmn/ParSeq/README.md

 -  Parallel execution of data analysis with multiprocessing or multithreading (can be opted by the pipeline application).

+-  Optional curve fitting solvers, also executed in parallel for multiple data items.

 -  Informative error handling that provides alerts and stack traceback -- the type and location of the occurred error.